dak198/pingg-info/docs/profile-sample.md

 custom_edit_url: null
 ---
 ## Customizing Your Profile
-This guide will walk you through how to login to pingg and customize your profile.
+This guide will walk you through how to login to **pingg** and customize your profile.
-1. To obtain a profile on pingg, you will first need to create an account.
+1. To obtain a profile on **pingg**, you will first need to create an account.
 In this guide, we will create the account using an email address, but you may also choose to link an account using a different service.
-    1. Go to http://pingg.tech and click “Sign in with email.”
+    a.
+Go to https://pingg.tech and click “Sign in with email.”
-    2. Type your desired email address into the prompt and click “NEXT.”
+    b.
+Type your desired email address into the prompt and click “NEXT.”
 A new dialog will appear asking for your name and password.
-    3. Enter your first and last name in the appropriate field and then enter your desired account password to be used in future logins.
+    c.
+Enter your first and last name in the appropriate field and then enter your desired account password to be used in future logins.
-    4. Click “SAVE” to finalize your information.
+    d.
+Click “SAVE” to finalize your information.
-2. Once you have created your account, you will see the pingg homepage, where you will navigate to your profile page.
+2. Once you have created your account, you will see the **pingg** homepage, where you will navigate to your profile page.
     1. Mouse over your profile icon on the top of the screen to reveal a drop-down menu.
     2. In the drop-down menu, click “Profile” to view your current profile.
 3. Next, you will make changes to the information displayed on your profile.